anetczuk/cpp-memory-performance/doc/README.md

 OS: XUbuntu 18.04.3 LTS (Bionic Beaver)

-### VirtualBox on Intel Core i7
+#### VirtualBox environment

-Hardware, compilers and operating system is the same as for host *Intel Core i7*.
+Hardware, compilers and operating system is the same as for host environment.
 In addition, following VirtualBox settings has been made:
 - 4 CPUs (4 threads)
 - execution cap: 100%
 - enabled PAE/NX